saeg/ba-dua/README.md

 To instrument Java classes you should use the **instrument** program.

 ```
-java -jar ba-dua-VERSION-all.jar instrument
+java -jar ba-dua-cli-VERSION-all.jar instrument
 ```

 after instrumentation, you should run the instrumented classes with ba-dua JAR in the *classpath*.

 ### Agent instrumentation

 You can instead of offline instrumentation use the Java agent.
 Java agent instrument classes as they are loaded by the JVM.
-Just include ba-dua JAR in the JVM Java agent option.
+Just include ba-dua-agent-rt-VERSION-all.jar in the JVM Java agent option.

 ### Reporting

 After program execution a new file (coverage.ser) will be created in your current directory.
-You should use the **report** program to visualize the program coverage.
+You should use the **report** program to assess the coverage.

 ```
-java -jar ba-dua-VERSION-all.jar report
+java -jar ba-dua-cli-VERSION-all.jar report
 ```

 ## License